Carleman estimates for geodesic X-ray transforms: Introduction

-{\bf Acknowledgements.} The authors would like to thank Colin Guillarmou for helpful remarks related to Theorem \ref{thm_pestov_carleman_shifted_intro}.
+{\bf Acknowledgements.} The authors would like to thank Colin Guillarmou for helpful remarks related to Theorem \ref{thm_pestov_carleman_shifted_intro}, and the referee for helpful comments.
 GPP was partially supported by EPSRC grant EP/R001898/1.
 MS was partly supported by the Academy of Finland (Finnish Centre of Excellence in Inverse Problems Research, grant numbers 284715 and 309963) and by the European Research Council under FP7/2007-2013 (ERC StG 307023) and Horizon 2020 (ERC CoG 770924).